Project Structure and Build System

 Starting Point for New Modules

 In many cases, an existing Makefile can just be reused and adapted for a new module.
-The following modules have well-documented Makefiles that can be used as templates to start with:
+The following modules can be used as templates to start with:

 General Structure of a Makefile